 If you are injured in an accident, the first thing you should do, immediately, is call 911 or some other emergency first responder.
 If you or a passenger are unable to call 911, ask anyone at the scene of the accident to do so.
 Under any circumstances, you should contact law enforcement.

 If you're able to take action without injury yourself or risking your safety, take note of where you are.
 This means take note of any surrounding structures or landmarks.
-Are there any nearby businesses? and what are their names?
+Are there any nearby businesses?
+What are their names?
 If you or a passenger are able to, take as many pictures or videos of the area of the accident as possible.
 If you are able to, make sure to take a picture of video of any affected area(s) of your body.
 For example, if you have a broken tooth, take a picture of the tooth.
 Any cuts, bruises, fractures, broken bones, compound fractures, or other injuries, if visible, should be recorded if it is possible to do so safely.

 If you are injured, seek medical care immediately.
 Often, injuries do not manifest themselves until well after the accident.
 The impact of the accident can cause a rush of adrenaline which can dull pain.
 Accident victims often do not realize they are injured until the following day, and sometimes not until several days later.
 If this happens, and you did not go to the hospital immediately, in an ambulance if available, insurance companies and the person(s) at fault might try and use this against you.